csherrell/GPS-WAAS-Introduction/GPS-WAAS-Introduction.md

 ---

-background-image: url(03983_mountrundle_3840x2160.jpg)
-background-size: 100% auto;

 # WHY GPS/WAAS?
 * Retirement of VORs and Cat 1 ILSs.
-* More direct routing – Saving Fuel and Time.
+* More Direct Routing – Saving Fuel and Time.
-* With WAAS, LNAV/VNAV (Lateral Navigation/Vertical Navigation) instrument landing capability is available at airports that do not have ILS
+* With WAAS, LNAV/VNAV (Lateral Navigation/Vertical Navigation) - Instrument landing capability is available at airports that do not have ILS

+???

+Add Updates WAAS Approach Counts from Debora Lawrence presentation.

 ---